-A gentle guide to timing your garden perfectly.
+A guide to timing your garden perfectly.

 It’s about rhythm — understanding what each plant wants, what your climate allows, and how to give your garden the longest, most abundant season possible.